 Ready to get started?

-With those answers, I help you form that path and then walk along it toward your goals.
+With your answers to these questions, I help you form a path to your goals, and then guide you as you walk that path with assurance.
 I focus on you, and I work closely with you to meet your unique needs and goals, regardless of your background, your chosen style, or your level of ability.
 I assess what you need and what learning style works best for you.
-From there, I work with you to get you where you want to go.

 There is almost nothing that can’t be played on a harmonica.
 For everything that can be done, there’s a clear, simple, relaxed approach to gaining mastery of the abilities involved and the assurance and poise to use them well.